 Pre-COVID, Toffler Associates found nearly half of the 400 leaders across industry and government sectors felt they were not weathering shocks well.

-What we have learned from coaching and advising businesses amid corporate setbacks – sudden changes in strategy, business models, restructures, redundancies and closures – is that resilient organisations grow individuals and teams who are self-aware and emotionally intelligent.
+What we have learned from coaching and advising businesses amid corporate setbacks – sudden changes in strategy, business models, restructures, redundancies and closures – is that resilient organizations grow individuals and teams who are self-aware and emotionally intelligent.
 They adapt to their situations by knowing themselves and each other better.

 Through the Friday Pulse platform, teams are allowed to address concerns and show appreciation for colleagues.
 We saw an increase in the number of thank-yous in the early months of the pandemic.
 The crisis brought clarity as teams realised their interdependence and showed gratitude for the support of their colleagues.

-Teams and organisations that buck the widespread trends of how COVID-19 affects work cultures are also good at sharing frustrations.
+Teams and organizations that buck the widespread trends of how COVID-19 affects work cultures are also good at sharing frustrations.
 Expressing frustrations represent what a relationship therapist would call “adult-to-adult relationships”.
 Self-awareness allows us to express and share our needs – a problem shared is a problem halved.

 Crises are opportunities for change because when things get tough, we become clearer about what’s important.
 When everything is upturned, we go into iteration mode and this ‘making do’ reveals new possibilities.
 The organizations that are thriving have gone into listening mode.